surniaulula/wpsso/readme.txt

 = 4.8.0-dev.1 =

-(TBD) Added "Twitter Card" options under the Priority Media tab in the Document SSO metabox.
+(2018/07/10) Added "Twitter Card" options under the Priority Media tab in the Document SSO metabox.
 Added a pre-selected image ID when using the "Select or Upload Image" button.

 = 4.7.1 =